Jacob Brown (footballer): Stoke City

 Brown joined Stoke City on 9 September 2020 for an undisclosed fee.
 He scored his first goal for Stoke in a 1–0 EFL Cup win against Wolverhampton Wanderers on 17 September 2020, and his first league goal in a 3–0 win against Reading in November.
-Brown scored six goals in 46 appearances during the 2020–21 season, as Stoke finished in 14th position.
+Brown scored six goals in 46 appearances during the 2020–21 season, as Stoke City finished in 14th position.
 He scored on the opening day of the 2021–22 season in a 3–2 win against Reading.
-Stoke began the season in good form and were in play-off contention at the turn of the year but a poor second half saw the team slip down into mid-table.
+Stoke City began the season in good form and were in play-off contention at the turn of the year but a poor second half saw the team slip down into mid-table.
 Brown was top scorer with 14 goals which earned him a new three-year contract and saw him named Player of the Year.
-In the 2022–23 season, Brown scored nine goals in 42 appearances as Stoke finished in 16th.
+In the 2022–23 season, Brown scored nine goals in 42 appearances as Stoke City finished in 16th.
 He missed the last few matches of the campaign after sustaining a hamstring injury.

 Luton Town

 Brown joined newly promoted Premier League side Luton Town on 10 August 2023 for an undisclosed fee.
 On 29 August 2023, Brown scored his first goal for the club in a 3–2 victory over Gillingham in the EFL Cup.
-On 25 November 2023, Brown scored his first regular season goal for Luton Town and the winning goal against Crystal Palace in a 2–1 win at Kenilworth Road, the club's first home Premier League victory.
+On 25 November 2023, Brown scored his first league goal for Luton Town and the winning goal against Crystal Palace in a 2–1 win at Kenilworth Road, the club's first home Premier League victory.

+Portsmouth (loan)

+On 2 February 2026, Brown joined Championship club Portsmouth on loan until the end of the 2025–26 season.

+On 8 May 2026, Luton Town said the player would leave in the summer once his contract had expired on 30 June 2026 alongside former team-mates Zack Nelson, Cohen Bramall and Elijah Adebayo.

+Reading

+On 2 July 2026, Brown signed a two-year deal with EFL League One club Reading.